 - Never work on the equipment while standing in water, while barefoot, or while hands or feet are wet.
 Dangerous electrical shock will result. - Jewelry conducts electricity, which can cause dangerous electrical shock.
-Remove all jewelry (such as rings, watches, or bracelets) before working on this equipment.

-Never work on this equipment while physically or mentally fatigued.
+Remove all jewelry (such as rings, watches, or bracelets) before working on this equipment. - The generator requires an adequate flow of air for cooling and ventilation.
+Without sufficient cooling air flow, the engine-generator quickly overheats, which causes serious damage to the generator, a fire or an explosion.
+Generator air inlet and outlet openings must be provided in strict compliance with the manufacturer's recommendations. - Never work on this equipment while physically or mentally fatigued.
 Stay alert at all times.